lumirlumir/npm-clang-format-node/CONTRIBUTING.md

 ## Directory Structure

-All packages are located in the `packages` directory, and the documentation can be found in the `docs` directory.
+All packages are located in the `packages` directory, and the documentation can be found in the `website` directory.

 ## Installation